josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/⚖️ judge_frankness_marker.md

 ## Purpose
 To index and track instances where:

-- Judicial candour breaks with institutional neutrality
+- Judicial candour diverges from expected institutional neutrality
-- Language choices act as breadcrumbs for later legal analysis
+- Language choices act as breadcrumbs for later legal or forensic analysis
 - Judges or legal officers appear to operate under partial constraints

 ---